BhargavRamaiah/EOG-Assesment-test/README.md

 ![Flare Temperature](https://github.com/DaveMontanez/eog-react-visualization-assessment/blob/master/src/img/flareTemp.JPG)

-This assessment was bespoke handcrafted for davidmontanez-react-visualization.
+This assessment was bespoke handcrafted for Bhargav-react-visualization.

 Read more about this assessment [here](https://react.eogresources.com)